timba/goodreads-recommendations/README.md

 books excluding books that user is currently reading.
 Uses “similarity” definition provided by Goodreads API (each book has assigned list of "similar books").

+## Inconsistent rating information note

+During implementation a bug was found in Goodreads API call `book/show` which returns similar books with incorrect ratings information.
+This issue has been reported on developers discussion board https://www.goodreads.com/topic/show/19969016-similar-books-rating-info-mismatch-in-book-show-response
+Until this issue fixed, incorrect recommendations returned.
+There are few chances to avoid this by calling book info for each "similar book" recommendation because full data obtaining will require a tramendous amount of time.

 ## Links

 * [API Documentation](https://www.goodreads.com/api/index)